sanagama/vscode-mssql/README.md

         },
         {
             // connection 2
-            // Password (required) is not present.
+            // Password is not present.
 You are prompted for a password when you choose this connection from the picklist.
-            // Database (optional) is not present.
+            // Database is not present.
 Default depends on server configuration, typically 'master'.
             "server": "mytestserver2.database.windows.net",
             "user": "sanagama"
         },